“The Duke Way”

 For our faculty, “The Duke Way” is a culture that values knowledge in the service of society.
 Our professors routinely tackle complex, real-world problems in their research and teaching.
 In our clinical program, faculty and students use their knowledge and skills to serve the community through the direct delivery of legal services to clients who otherwise might not have access to the legal system.

 For our students, “The Duke Way” is a commitment to leadership in and out of the classroom.
-Consider our Veteran’s Assistance Project, created by two 2008 graduates who are veterans, or the students who spent their summer working with the International Criminal Tribunal for Rwanda, assisting the judges overseeing the trial of those charged with perpetrating the 1994 Rwandan massacres.
+Consider our Veteran's Disability Assistance Project, created by two students who were veterans, or the students from the International Human Rights Clinic who traveled to Jordan to help finalize U.N. principles to guide governments in providing redress for victims of human trafficking.

 For our alumni, “The Duke Way” is about risk-taking, innovation, and using their education and experience to make the world a better place.
 It also is about sharing their experience with the students who follow in their footsteps: Our graduates live and work in every state of the United States and in many countries around the world, yet their loyalty to and constant engagement with our Law School make our global community feel small and intimate.